Introduction: The Cultural Lens on Population Health

 Power Distance

 Power distance refers to the extent to which less powerful members of society accept and expect that power is distributed unequally.
 In high power-distance cultures, hierarchical relationships are the norm.
-Patients may defer to healthcare providers without questioning, and communication may be one-way.
-This can lead to underreporting of symptoms or reluctance to seek second opinions.
-Low power-distance cultures encourage shared decision-making and patient empowerment.
+Patients may defer to healthcare providers without questioning advice, leading to one-way communication.
+While this may foster respect, it can also result in underreporting of symptoms or reluctance to seek second opinions, potentially compromising care quality.

 Uncertainty Avoidance